Workplace environment: risks of failing to protect and support colleagues

 This case study should be read in conjuction with the guidance: Workplace environment: risks of failing to protect and support colleagues.

 Note - these case studies are illustrative of some of the components in the cases that we see, provided to explain our decision making and potential outcomes.
 The studies are not formal records of actual cases.

-Case Study 1 - complaint of bullying leading to closure at assessment stage
+Case study 1 - complaint of bullying - closed at assessment stage

-We received a report from a paralegal employed at a large law firm who said they felt bullied and undermined by the partner who supervised their work.
-Their complaints included concerns about feedback which they considered to be overly critical.
-They were questioned about the accuracy of their time recording in front of other team members and refused study leave to attend a course, whilst colleagues had been allowed to do this on other occasions.
+We received a report from a paralegal employed at a law firm who said they felt bullied and undermined by the partner who supervised their work.
+Their complaints included concerns about feedback on their performance which they considered to be overly critical.
+They were questioned about the accuracy of their time recording in front of other team members.
+And refused study leave to attend a course while colleagues had been allowed to do this on other occasions.

-The complainant said that these incidents had taken place over several years and they had kept a detailed log of the incidents, although they confirmed that they had not raised the issues with the partner or HR and that the firm had an anti-bullying policy in place.
-At the time the complaint was made to us, they had left the firm and started a claim in the Employment Tribunal for constructive dismissal, which was ongoing.
+The complainant said that these incidents had taken place over several years and they had kept a detailed log of the incidents.
+Although they also confirmed that they had not raised the issues with the partner or HR and that the firm had an anti-bullying policy in place.
+At the time the complaint was made to us they had left the firm and started a claim in the employment tribunal for constructive dismissal, which was ongoing.

 A senior solicitor reported to us that they had been the subject of bullying by a number of partners at a firm.
 Examples given in support of their complaint were:

-- Partner A: was described by them as a 'stroppy, bullying primary school teacher' and often 'uncommercial' in their dealing with client matters.
+- Partner A: was described by them as a 'stroppy, bullying primary school teacher' and often 'uncommercial' in their dealings with client matters.
 Examples given in support of the complaint included:

 - favouring other colleagues' preferences for days to be spent in the office as part of the firm's Covid contingency plans.